AVIATION

 GA Telesis

-Without worrying about labor shortages, MRO (Maintenance, Repair and Overheaul) facilities can keep up with demand without compromising their worker’s safety.
+Without worrying about labor shortages, MRO (Maintenance, Repair, and Overhaul) facilities can keep up with demand without compromising their workers’ safety.
 Our equipment is customizable and motorized.

-This reduces the need for fuel operated transport equipment, like forklifts, which can lead to build up of toxic fumes in closed or small facilities.
+This reduces the need for fuel-operated transport equipment, like forklifts, which can lead to the build-up of toxic fumes in closed or small facilities.

-The aviation industry is known to have a desperate need for technicians; facilities are almost always short staffed.
-As a high demand industry, manufacturers need to be able to keep up with high demand and tight production schedules despite staff shortages.
-Incorporating an overhead crane, compared to forklifts, allows techs to move heavy machinery or material without support of additional staff.
+The aviation industry is known to have a desperate need for technicians; facilities are almost always short-staffed.
+As a high-demand industry, manufacturers need to keep up with demand and maintain tight production schedules despite staff shortages.
+Incorporating an overhead crane, rather than forklifts, allows techs to move heavy machinery or material without additional staff support.

-Most materials and equipment in the aviation industry weigh more than 500 lbs, which makes it impossible for one person to move.
-Overhead cranes help transport heavy engines or replacement parts to appropriate work stations, while jib cranes can be used to lift engines or other components at repair stations.
+Most materials and equipment in the aviation industry weigh more than 500 lbs, which makes it impossible for one person to move them.
+Aircraft lifting equipment, such as overhead cranes, helps transport heavy engines or replacement parts to appropriate work stations, while jib cranes can be used to lift engines or other components at repair stations.

 Overhead Cranes